 There are few things more intimidating than facing down a blank wall with absolutely no idea how to proceed.
 Or, even worse – finding yourself completely paralyzed by the endless amount of treatment options available.
-No matter which end of the spectrum you find yourself, rest assured that there are really only four main segments into which wall treatments can be divided; and each of these takes one main factor into consideration – your floors.
+No matter which end of the spectrum you find yourself, rest assured that there are only four main segments into which wall treatments can be divided; and each of these takes one main factor into consideration – your floors.
 Surprisingly enough, your floors play a large part in helping to decide which type of wall decor will match your home.
-Join us as we explore the complementary relationship between walls and floors, and how one can be used to enhance the beauty of the other.
+Join us as we explore the walls and floor combinations, and how one can be used to enhance the beauty of the other.

 While it might be something you take for granted, never forget that beautiful flooring plays a starring role in deciding which elements will work best in your space.
 Imagine a Spanish-style hacienda without terracotta tiles, or a vintage Craftsman missing hand-scraped hardwood – it feels incomplete.
 Floors reflect the architecture of the home, add texture and warmth and can infuse the space with subtle or bold color.
-Floors literally lay the groundwork for your room, and in turn are a great place to start when looking for guidance in how to decorate your walls.
+Floors literally lay the groundwork for your room, and in turn, are a great place to start when looking for guidance in how to decorate your walls.

 First, take into account the texture of the materials.
 Are they polished and smooth with single color running throughout as with more formal floors, or are they variegated with natural texture and beautiful imperfections as with more informal floors?
 By recognizing your floor’s visual texture as the anchor point of the room, you have established a baseline off which you can now build.
 From this, we can extrapolate the tone and feel of the room upwards into the walls and decide exactly what we wish to showcase there.

 Wallpaper is not only back in fashion; it’s taking center stage.
 Far from the garish patterns of the past, today’s wallpaper is refined, bold and ready to make a modern statement in your home.
-But if you think you need to limit yourself to botanicals, graphics and loud prints – think again.
+And if you think you need to limit yourself to botanicals, graphics and loud prints – think again.
 Wallpaper comes in a cornucopia of colors, textures, patterns and styles.
 It can act as both a canvas on which to hang your favorite art, or be the focus of the space itself.

 For more formal floors in both light or dark woods, invest in raw, genuine silk in a rich, vibrant jewel tone, or spring for a hand painted Chinoiserie print.
 Plant based fibers like a grass cloth or even a textile with embedded fragments of mica or other reflective minerals also work as well in formal settings.
 With more informal floors, consider more organic materials and looks such as motifs drawn from nature like wood, stone and water.
 If none of these options seem just right, there’s always the opportunity for individual customization.
 Wallpaper can be more than just a smooth, understated backdrop, it can take on the role of a three-dimensional piece of art.
 Choose what works for you!